 Since this pose reverses the blood flow in your body it effectively allows you to focus more attention on your breath.

 We know that the breath calms the nervous system, so you have your attention there rather than your anxiety or discomfort.

 What also happens in this pose is that we increase and stimulate blood flow to our head.

 The significant benefit of this is we begin to detoxify of our adrenals, which decreases sensations of fear, worry, anxiety, and depression.

 Savasana (Corpse Pose)

-Savasana is the final pose which symbolizes death.
+Savasana is the final pose of a yoga sequence.
 Any time you are feeling overwhelmed (whether in class or life), try taking corpse pose.
-Lay flat on your back with your arms at our sides.
+Lay flat on your back with your arms at our sides, palms facing upward.

 It is easy to examine the breath in this poses, so if you need something to focus on, remember that you can always watch your belly rise and fall.

 It’s so relaxing that sometimes we can hear our fellow yogis snoring on a neighboring mat.